bartificer/programming-by-stealth/docs/tidbit4.md

 A web server is a piece of **software** that listens for in-coming HTTP requests from the network, and replies with HTTP responses.

 When a user visits `www.podfeet.com` their browser connects to a web server and asks it for Allison's web page.
 The server responds with some HTML (which embeds references to other content like images, style sheets, and JavaScripts that the browser has to fetch in turn).
 The same things happens when Alison visits her Wordpress admin area.
 When Allison uses MarsEdit something only slightly different happens — there is no browser in this case, but the app sends HTTPS requests to a special URL on Allison's site referred to as an API-end-point, and the server responds to the app appropriately.
-Another differene is that the app and the API exchange XML rather than HTML.
+Another difference is that the app and the API exchange XML rather than HTML.

-Regardless of whether its a browser or an app asking for information, the web server is receiving requests, and responding with some data, usually some HTML, CSS, JavaScript, XML, or an image.
+Regardless of whether it's a browser or an app asking for information, the web server is receiving requests, and responding with some data, usually some HTML, CSS, JavaScript, XML, or an image.
 The big question for us today is how those responses get generated.

 ### Static -v- Dynamic Content